 ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 In cancer care, different types of doctors often work together to create an overall treatment plan that may combine different type of treatments.
 This is called a multidisciplinary team.
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.